BotSolver/AntiNuke/README.md

 If the bot doesn't go online you did something wrong, just change the config settings.

+### How To Use

+1. Make sure 2fa on the account you made the bot on is off, leave the phone number on if you want.
+2. Download the config the config.json.
+3. STart the bot.
+4. Setup the bot in the server.
+5. You're all good now!

 ### AntiNuke Features

 - Anti Ban